tgjohnst/cleaningDataProject/CODEBOOK.md

 ---
-title: "Codebook for tidying the activity dataset"
+title: "Codebook for the tidy version of the activity dataset"
 author: "Timothy Johnstone"
 date: "April, 2015"
 output: